 The fashion program at the ASU School of Art exposes students to the leading edge of fashion, with topics ranging from fibers to wearable technology to interior design.

 The BA in Fashion at Arizona State University is a trans-disciplinary program that provides a foundation for working across many segments of the fashion industry.
 The new fashion program at ASU combines history, business practices and hands-on studio experience to prepare students for a variety of roles in this important industry.
 Among them are fashion designers, merchandise display and window designers, textile, and apparel production management, fabric designers, marketing researchers and other fashion business analysts, supply chain managers for the apparel industry, fashion critics and curators and many other related positions.
 This program is distinguished from other fashion programs in the U.S. through its integration with other research disciplines in the university.
 Gaining a proficiency in illustration skills, fluency with materials, traditional techniques and digital technologies, students are prepared for interdisciplinary collaborations through focus tracks.
-A unique liaison with Phoenix Art Museum's fashion design department provides unparalleled experiences with professional practitioners and the Museum's rich fashion archive.
+The program is headed by Dennita Sewell.